RonSheely/lcapy-gui/doc/index.rst

 Welcome to Lcapy-gui's documentation!
 =====================================

-The Lcapy-gui package provides the lcapy-tk program.
-Schematics can be created and saved in a number of formats and symbolic component voltages and currents can be inspected.
+The Lcapy-gui package provides the lcapy-tk program, a graphical user interface for symbolic circuit analysis.
+Schematics can be created and saved in a number of formats and symbolic component voltages, currents, and impedances can be inspected.

+The user interface is under development but has many features, such as displaying the system of equations for loop, nodal, and modified nodal analysis and creating transfer functions, two-port models, and state-space models.

 Lcapy-tk utilizes Lcapy for symbolic linear circuit analysis and signal-processing, see https://lcapy.readthedocs.io.